iagocduque/mw2md/README.rst

 .. image:: /images/markdown.svg
    :alt: Markdown's logo

-This is the markup language used in GitHub (and other code versioning websites) for documents like README, CONTRIBUTING, LICENSE, etc.
+This is another markup language to create rich text by simply using a Notepad.
+It is used in GitHub (and other code versioning websites) for documents like README, CONTRIBUTING, LICENSE, CHANGELOG, MISSING, etc.

-I liked this markup language.
+I like this markup language.
 It's easier to write text using Markdown than MediaWiki.
 In fact, the former can also be used as an alternative for those that didn't like the latter.
 One individual I used to follow online, in particular, would go as far as `developing an entire "wiki" (website) <https://gitlab.com/supremesonicbrazil/ytpbr-wiki>`_ using various document types and programming languages, including Markdown for page editing.
 All that because `he didn't like MediaWiki <https://youtu.be/BomasKTDs0M?t=430>`_.

 I suddenly knew about this wiki when I was off the internet (due to pressures of my college, and life in general).
 For those asking, yes, I used to make *YouTube Poops*.
 So I created a page about myself there.
-For further information, you may want to have a look at the page I wrote below (NOTE: Because it uses *Google Translate*, the page has **LOTS** of gibberish and inconsistensies):
+For further information, you may want to have a look at the page I wrote below (NOTE: Because it uses *Google Translate*, the page has **LOTS** of gibberish and inconsistencies):

 .. list-table::
    :header-rows: 1